Borda/BIRL/README.md

     -nb 5 --nb_jobs 3 --visual
 ```

-When you have generated the synthetic datasets we generate the cover csv file which contains the registration pairs such as Reference and Moving image (landmarks).
-We generate then in two modes _"first-all"_ for registering the first one to all others and _"all-all"_ for registering each image to all other.
+When the synthetic datasets have been created, the cover csv file which contains the registration pairs (Reference and Moving image (landmarks)) is generated.
+Two modes are created: _"first-all"_ for registering the first image to all others and _"all-all"_ for registering each image to all other.
-_(note A-B is the same as B-A so it is the just once)_
+_(note A-B is the same as B-A)_

 ```bash
 python scripts/generate_registration_pairs.py \